Concordium/concordium.github.io/source/shared/net/desktop-wallet/accounts-desktop.rst

 -  The **Shielded balance** shows the amount of GTU that you've shielded.
 The **Balance** is visible to all participants on the Concordium Blockchain, while the **Shielded balance** is visible to you only.

    ..
 Note::
       Shielded transfers and Shielded balance is only available on accounts with a single credential.
-You can't make shielded transfers on multi-signature accounts.
+You can't make or receive shielded transfers on multi-signature accounts.

--  **Latest transfers**: This is a list of the 10 latest transfers on the account including transfers to other accounts, shielded transfers, and scheduled transfers.
+-  **Latest transactions**: This is a list of the 10 latest transactions on the account including transfers to other accounts, shielded transfers, and scheduled transfers.
 When you select a transfer, you'll see the sender and recipient address, the transaction hash, and the block hash.
 Both successful and failed transactions are listed.
+If you have any log filters on the account, they are also applied here.

 -  **Account address**: Select this to display the account address.
 Select the icon to the right to copy the address if you want to share it with other participants in the network.